 On May 4th, I had a scheduled appointment with my doctor.
 At this point I exhausted all means by which I thought I could heal myself.
 The day before the appointment, I had experienced my worst panic attack ever.

 I had been dozing off and on to sleep, waking up every half hour or so the previous night.
 From 2am to 5am the following morning I sat on my couch silently invoking my prayers and meditating.
 I was unable to lie in bed anymore because I had developed a phobia about being flat on my back.
 I felt completely helpless in a prone position.
 I had to sit up when I slept.
-I dozed off several times, but at 6am my eyes shot open and I was in the midst of a horribly, terrifying panic attack to beat all attacks.
+I dozed off several times, but at 6am my eyes shot open and I was in the midst of a horriblE, terrifying panic attack to beat all attacks.
 I got up and paced my apartment from the front room to the back for hours trying to calm myself, but I couldn’t break the panic cycle.
 I tried to go out onto my balcony but it seemed suddenly too high up and too noisy plus my neighbors would see how freaked out I was.
 I had to get out of there.
 Around 9am, I threw on some sweats and ran out the house and took the stairs down to the lobby and out into the street.
 I walked around the neighborhood for hours.
 Thank God it was a beautiful day, and thank God again that I was still able to appreciate that.
 The walk calmed me down enough to return to my place, where I still felt confined, but less anxious.
 An incredible sadness rolled over me then and I knew that I had to get help.

 My doctor set me up for a series of tests; sonograms for my heart, vitals check, blood workup, EKG, a take home heart monitoring holster, blood pressure, nerve exam and even a colonoscopy.
 All my tests came back negative — as in no problems detected!
 I was almost hoping there was something physically wrong with me.
 Physical sickness I knew, I could deal with.
 But if my mind is sick, how the hell do I fix that!?